Daller9999/MovieApplication/README.md

 This example of my code was made with

-- RxJava 2
+- Ktor Client
-- Retrofit 2
+- Kotlin Coroutines
-- MVVM
+- Android Compose
+- MVI with Flow and classic with LiveData
 - ROOM
 - Koin(DI)
 - RecyclerView
-- Glide
+- Glide and Coil for Compose
 - RefreshLayout

 This is example of my code, it's old pet project, that I made for job interview years ago.